qiekub/map/Request_to_Mapbox.md

 I use Mapbox raster tiles and want to add Mapbox as a geocoder.
 But these are to expensive for an open source project that currently isn't getting any donations.

-Do you have a discount or other options, so that I can use your services in this project?
+Can you provide me with a discount or do you have other options, so that I can use your services in this project?